Why No Notoriety?

 Absolutely.
 In fact, No Notoriety has the official support of 3 top LEO organizations, including the International Association Of Chiefs Of Police (IACP).
 Additionally, the FBI has a similar DON’T NAME THEM campaign developed by ALERRT Center at Texas State University which trains law enforcement on active shooter response.

 Have you witnessed any positive shift by the media toward No Notoriety reporting?

 Indeed, we have.
 There has been a noticeable focus by the media on elevating the victims, heroes and survivors – as it should be.
 This is quite significant and we know the media is listening.

 During the Aurora theater shooting trial, the majority of Denver mass media exhibited No Notoriety policies in their coverage.
 People Magazine became the first major magazine publication to adopt a no notoriety policy and most recently the Florida chapter of Society Of Professional Journalists (SPJ) approved official support for No Notoriety.
 There is also great support from many individual professional journalists.

 Isn’t mental health more of an issue in mass killings than media coverage?

-I am not an expert in mental health, and certainly the role that mental health plays in mass murder is an additional important aspect, and should be addressed.
+Certainly the role that mental health may play in mass murder is an additional important aspect, and should be addressed.
 There is no single answer to this complex problem, rather there are many points of improvement that our society can take to limit these types of actions, and the elimination of notoriety by the media being one them.
 Rampage mass killings are, in most cases, suicidal individuals who crave the spotlight.
 Eliminating that spotlight can be an easy fix.